‘Bower Manuscript’

 EAP1296/2/12 Language : Sanskrit and Newari Scripts : Newari

-This text has describes Buddhist rituals and consecretional rites.
+This describes Buddhist rituals and consecretion rites offered to Acala.

 Vāstunāga nāgamaṇḍala jalayajña